 I was new to meditation.
 I am so grateful for landing to the exact right retreat and the exact right tantric teachings.
 Thank you!

 Inner peace and clarity are beyond measure.
 I have never before experiences such mental control!

-Our Trika Meditation Retreats are offered in various periods of from 5-21 days in duration.
-Depending on the length of a particular retreat the head teacher will either cover all of the above techniques or a selection of them.
+Our Trika Meditation Retreats are offered in various durations from 5-21 days.
+Depending on the length of a particular meditation retreat the head teacher will either cover all of the above techniques or a selection of them.
 The head teacher may also include additional techniques and practices where needed.